kamat-ibm/ibmrecipes/Puppet-4.2.3_rh6_rh7_sl11_sl12.md

 Execute testcases as root user:

 * Unit testcases, except ssl, face, indirector, network related testcases, should be executed as root user.
-The other testcases should be executed as puppet user.
 * The integration testcases for provider and type should be executed as root user.

 ```Note```: Run the  below commands as root user.You can switch to root user by running **exit**, if you are currently switched to puppet user.